wentaowanguc/ExpoSE/Report/Javascript.md

 In 2009, Node.js was launched - a JavaScript runtime based on V8 used to build asynchronous applications, popularising JavaScript as a language outside of the browser.
 Node.js was quickly adopted, with production applications at companies such as Uber and LinkedIn rolling out by 2011[^29][^30].

-Due in part to popularity of Node, JavaScript is now one of the most popular languages for software development[^4][^5] with npm, Node's package manager, hosting over 475,000 packages[^31].
+Due in part to popularity of Node, JavaScript is now one of the most popular languages for software development[^4][^5] with npm, Node's package manager, hosting over 475,000 packages[^15].

-# 1.1 JavaScript Design
+# 4.1 JavaScript Design

 Despite its popularity, writing correct JavaScript code remains a relatively difficult problem due largely to its dynamic type system, its tendency to silently fail, and a number of quirks inherited from early versions of the language as a result of its short development cycle.
 Additionally, there are a number of inconsistencies in the EMCAScript standard itself which cause interpreter implementations to differ in their approach leading to unspecified behaviours. [^10] Below I'll briefly outline the semantics of JavaScript, including arrays which are the focus of this project, and the different approaches taken to analysing JavaScript code to ensure correctness.

-_The design of the language is incomplete - heck there aren't even a full set of semantics.
-It's inconsistent and dynamic.
-Not only is it a scripting language it's a got additional baggage, strict mode, non-homogenous arrays, etc._

-_Equality_

-_Non-deterministic_

-_Runtime field lookup_

-## 1.1.1 Type System
+## 4.1.1 Type System

 | Type      | Details                                  |
 | --------- | ---------------------------------------- |